alelevinas/tm-code-challenge/README.md

 - Logging: is limited and only local.
 On internal devops tools I like showing the full stack trace when there's an exception.
 If this CLI would be used by a good amount of engineers, I'd also add some external logging to gather data on its usage (and most common errors/bugs)

 - Presentation / Data handling: I know I'm sometimes loosing a bit of performance by casting CPU/mem percentages to float and then to a string again, but I prefer that tradeoff for cleaner code by having typed data structures to do the filtering and calculations without having to cast values many times.

+- Testing: Moar unit and integration tests would be ideal

+- Dockerfile to be able to build and distribute the CLI